 The War That Saved My Life (Trilogy) by Kimberly Brubaker Bradley

 Ten-year-old Ada is not allowed to leave her cramped apartment because her abusive mother is ashamed of her club foot.
 When children in London are evacuated to the countryside to escape the bombing, Ada’s younger brother leaves and she secretly joins him.
 In this new home with Susan Smith, Ada gets to experience life for the first time.
-The bond between Ada, her brother, and Susan Smith deepens, but what will happen when the war ends? [chapter book, ages 9 and up]
+The bond between Ada, her brother, and Susan Smith deepens, but what will happen when the war ends? [middle grade, ages 9 and up]

 After Ever After by Jordan Sonnenblick

-Being cancer free is not without serious side effects.
+Being cancer-free is not without serious side effects.
 Jeffrey is a teen in remission but walks with a limp, and can’t focus or retain math concepts.
 Tad, his cancer survivor buddy, is in a wheelchair.
 Still, Tad understands what it’s like to cope with “chemo-brain” and unwanted sympathy.
 Together they challenge each other.
 Tad will tutor Jeffrey so he can pass the math standardized test, and Tad will exercise so that he can accept his diploma by walking across the stage.
 Their agreement brings about changes, but when Tad’s cancer returns, all bets are off. [young adult, ages 12 and up]

 Physical Disabilities and Communication Special Needs